Facebook Adoption Listings

 Posting Your Reptile for Adoption

-3. Your story should include basic info about your adoptable pet(s) and your general LOCATION, typically town and state.
-You will need to communicate with potential homes, so either include phone or email or monitor the post closely to make sure you can respond to any comments or private messages.
+3. Your post should include basic info about your adoptable pet(s) and your general LOCATION, typically town or county and state.
+You will need to communicate with potential homes, so either include phone or email, or monitor the post closely to make sure you can respond to any comments or private messages.
+Here’s an example of a typical post:

 Screening Potential Homes